Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/glossary.rst

 .. _addresses:

 Address
-    A Zcash address is similar to a physical address or an email.
+    A Zcash address is similar to a physical address or an email address.
 It is the only information you need to provide for someone to send you `ZEC`_.
 There are two types of addresses in Zcash: a `shielded address`_ and a `transparent address`_.

 .. _block:
 .. _blocks:

 Block
-    A block is a record in the Zcash blockchain that contains new transactions sent on the network.
+    A block is a record in the Zcash blockchain that contains a set of transactions sent on the network.
 Pending inclusion in a block, a transaction is kept in the `mempool`_ in an `unconfirmed`_ state.
 Roughly every 2.5 minutes, on average, a new block is appended to the `blockchain`_ through `mining`_ and the transactions included receive their first `confirmation`_.

 .. _block reward:
 .. _block rewards: